-- Handpick snails: One of the most effective way to get rid of snails when it rains is to go out and pick them up by hand (you can wear gloves while you do this).
-Throw the snails on the ground and stand on them or crush them with a rock.
-Or throw them into a bucket of soapy or salty water to drown them.
+- Handpick snails: One of the most effective way to get rid of snails when it rains is to go out and pick them up by hand (you can wear gloves while you do this) or set a trap to collect them in one place.
+Click here to find out how to set this trap and what to do with all those snails from your yard.

 - Use snail bait: In autumn, before the spring rain starts, sprinkle these organic snail and slug killer granules.
 This will draw out and kill hungry snails before they eat all your new plant growth in spring.
 The granules are biodegradable, safe to use around pets, children, and wildlife, and work in the rain.
 If the rains have started, you can put the granules in a plastic cup and lay the cup down on its side to keep the pellets as dry as possible (though this isn’t necessary).

 - Clean up your yard – remove mulch, especially bark and dead leaves, pick up wood and logs, throw away empty plant pots, and remove anything else where snails could hide or lay eggs when it rains.
 Keep your yard clear of all much and debris until you get the snails under control.